-To send you written pieces submit it at email@example.com
+To send you written pieces submit them at email@example.com.

 We are super excited to call out for written submissions and read your work.